-The Bertarelli Program in Translational Neuroscience and Neuroengineering is a joint research and education programme between Harvard and the École Polytechnique Fédérale de Lausanne [EPFL].
+The Bertarelli Program in Translational Neuroscience and Neuroengineering is a joint research and education programme between Harvard Medical School and the École polytechnique fédérale de Lausanne [EPFL].
 Launched in 2010, its team of scientists are addressing some of the most important issues in medical neuroscience, issues that, once solved, will have life-changing outcomes for patients.
 Its focus is not just on initiating research, but also on establishing cross-border and cross-institution working communities, within which knowledge can better be shared.

 The aim of this collaborative project is to “begin to bridge the existing gap between basic and translational neuroscience”.
 In working to achieve its mission, the programme has brought together the complementary specialities of two world-class universities – one, EPFL, with a unique strength in engineering and technology; the other, Harvard, with a proud and important tradition of “alleviating human suffering cause by disease.”

-With the first round of sponsored projects having been concluded, in 2014 Ernesto Bertarelli, on behalf of the Bertarelli Foundation, signed an agreement with Harvard and EPFL to extend and develop the programme, funding five new research projects that will run until 2017:
+With the first round of sponsored projects having been concluded, in 2014 Ernesto Bertarelli, on behalf of the Bertarelli Foundation, signed an agreement with Harvard and EPFL to extend and develop the programme, funding five new research projects:

 - Developing new methods for diagnostics of hearing loss